michelmf/azure-ml/Optimizing an ML Pipeline in Azure/README.md

 4. The logistic regression model is trained using the Scikit-Learn implementation of the algorithm on the training set

 5. Here, the hyperdrive come in: it is used to search for the best combination of hyperparameters.
-In the case of this project, the number of maximum iterations of the algorithm, and the regularization strength (--C and --max_iter
+In the case of this project, the number of maximum iterations of the algorithm, and the regularization strength (--C and --max_iter)

 6. The accuracy is checked on the teste set

+The hyperdrive package helps us in the task of hyperparameter tuning, which leads to the best performance of our model, given the training set.
+Finding the best combination of these hyperparameters is a consuming task, considering the assessment of a long list of combinations of each variable (in our case with only two hyperparameters, a list of *M* C inverse regularization factors and *N* max_iter iterations of the algorithm would lead to *MxN* runs).

 **Explain the pipeline architecture, including data, hyperparameter tuning, and classification algorithm.**